DanialArab/Software-Design/README.md

 developer, you should always be on the lookout for opportunities to improve the design of the system you are working on, and you should plan on spending some fraction of your time on design improvements.

+- If software developers should always be thinking about design issues, and reducing complexity is the most important element of software design, then software developers should always be thinking about complexity.
+This book is about how to use complexity to guide the design of software throughout its lifetime.